comparison

 Why this matters:

-• Utility rebates: Many utility rebate programs require ENERGY STAR certification.
+• Utility rebates (ACTIVE): Many utility rebate programs require ENERGY STAR certification — the 14.3 SEER2 still doesn't qualify; the 16 SEER does.
 Typical rebates range from $200–$500.

 Key Takeaway